metamn/react/content/blog/ontology-taxonomy-choreography/index.md

 Here we are in the business of understanding: understanding the problem and understanding how people can best solve the problem &mdash; in a interactive space.

-In other words: modeling structure and behavior with user interfaces.
+In tech terms: modeling structure and modeling behavior with user interfaces.

 ## Structure and behavior

+[Dan Klyn](https://www.uxbooth.com/articles/complete-beginners-guide-to-information-architecture/) has a clear take on how to model structure and behavior in user interfaces: with ontology, taxonomy and choreography.

+<iframe src="https://player.vimeo.com/video/8866160" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
+<p><a href="https://vimeo.com/8866160">explaining information architecture</a> from <a href="https://vimeo.com/user3007539">Dan Klyn</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 Simplified to this point &mdash; the tasks of an Information Architect are clear: